stakater/jira-service-desk-operator/README.md

 ### Customer:
 We support the following CRUD operations on customer via our Jira Service Desk Operator
 * Create - Create a new customer and assign the projects mentioned in the CR
-* Updates - Update (add/remove) the assigned/associated projects mentioned in the CR
+* Update - Only updates(add/remove) the associated projects mentioned in the CR
-* Deletes - Remove all the project associations and deletes the customer
+* Delete - Remove all the project associations and deletes the customer

-An example Custom Resource for Customer can be viewed [here](https://github.com/stakater/jira-service-desk-operator/blob/handle-customers/examples/customer/customer.yaml).
+Examples for Project Custom Resource can be found at [here](https://github.com/stakater/jira-service-desk-operator/blob/handle-customers/examples/customer/customer.yaml).

 #### Limitations:
 * Jira Service Desk Operator can access only those customers which are created through it.
 Customers that are manually created and added in the projects can’t be accessed later with the Jira Service Desk Operator.
 * Each custom resource is associated to a single customer.
-You can not update **customer name and email**.
+* You can not update **customer name and email**.

 ## Local Development